 Salary: Around $100,000

-If you have worked as a back-end/front-end developer, a full-stacker developer combines these two fields’ expertise.
+If you have worked as a back-end/front-end developer, a full-stack developer combines these two fields’ expertise.
 After mastering CSS and HTML, this professional develops programs for the server and the client.
 You’ll build the GUI portion of an app/site while working on its database simultaneously.
 A full-stack developer knows how to code/script, design an API, and implement data security measures.
 They also learn the basics of database techniques and website development.
 You can also check out this full stack developer course.

 6. Cloud Architect